amk6451/rock-paper-scissors/README.md

 # rock-paper-scissors

 This is a project implementing the classic game of rock-papers-scissors.
 It is implemented in Javascript and plays 5 rounds.

+Credit for rock, paper, and scissors illustrations were from: https://www.pngegg.com/